pewpewboss/channelpilot/readme.md

 	-> Since they talk about a "local store" i'd guess going with the H2 (volatile) in memory DB is good enough 4 proof of concept

 TODOS:
-- create meaningful package Structure []
+- create meaningful package Structure [x]
 - create a controller & try out simple index GETRequest & try to send simple HTTP-PostRequest [x]
 - Download Swagger [x]
 - See if i can get Swagger UI to show a documentation of my index page & endpoint methods [x] ->http://localhost:8080/swagger-ui/index.html ->http://localhost:8080/v3/api-docs
-- Change default JDBC URL on initial connect to H2 console (localhost:8080/h2-console)  []
+- Change default JDBC URL on initial connect to H2 console (localhost:8080/h2-console)  [x]
 - Not sure yet about final design when it comes to DTOs & Entitys...
 Is it okay to create a Product within the controller (while doing the mapping) ?
 	Should the ProductService take "Products" to save ore ProductDTO's which internally in the ProductService are being mapped to Entities ?[]
 	...i guess the controller should be relative dumb and just recieve and return DTOs... do some research[]
-- Implement Authentication []
+- Implement Authentication [x]
-- Implemnt rabbitMQ []
+- Implemnt rabbitMQ [x]
 - introduce interface IProduct [] (low prio for now)
+- you might want some different Messaging Queues / Topics in the future

 Helpful Resources:
 - https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api